 However, in our opinion, the better option is to join Hamburg’s cool kids of all ages and eat a memorable brunch at a local cafe.

 And, if you go to the right cafe and order wisely, eating brunch in Hamburg will fill your belly and stoke your creativity.
-Plus, it will give you the fuel to explore the city’s best sites.
+Plus, it will give you the fuel to explore Hamburg’s best sites.

-While it’s easy to find traditional German food in Deutschland, finding a good brunch spot is not so easy in all German cities.
+While it’s easy to find traditional German food in Deutschland, finding a good brunch spot is not so easy in many German cities.

 Hamburg is also a city where locals know to arrive early or make advance brunch reservations, especially on weekends.
-Those who do neither risk waiting in long queues and may miss out on starting the day with a good meal.
+The third alternative involves waiting in long queues and possibly missing out on starting the day with a good meal.

 Our Favorite Hamburg Brunch Spots